yamn-colud/practice/README.md

 # practice
-this priority just used for learning git，no valuable file here
+this repository just used for learning git，no valuable file here